theTisch21/Auto-MC-Config/README.md

 Step 4: The script will now disable/enable specific settings each time you launch an instance.
 To cusomize those settings, use config.yaml in the Auto-MC-Config folder

 ## FAQ
-- Why did I write this in Node?
+- Why did you write this in Node?
 Because I like node

 - Can you make this work for the official launcher?
 Maybe.
 If you find a way to make the default launcher run a script on startup of any installation, I can help you make the script work for it.
 However, my script depends on environment variables passed by MultiMC.